A Complete Guide to Sofia Richie’s Coolest, Most Awe-Inspiring Outfits

 Growing up in the spotlight, Sofia Richie, daughter of Lionel and baby sister of Nicole, is a born-ready red-carpet professional.
-Whether she’s walking a red carpet in a prim cream blazer dress with her buttery blonde hair tied in a neat up-do or attending a fashion week show in a midriff-baring top and slouchy jeans, the 19-year-old always looks more stylish, put-together, and chic than most people her age (and older.)
+Whether she’s walking a red carpet in a prim cream blazer dress with her buttery blonde hair tied in a neat updo or attending a Fashion Week show in a midriff-baring top and slouchy jeans, the 19-year-old always looks more stylish, put-together, and chic than most people her age (and older.)

-To prove that Richie is only getting started in the style department, we’re rounding up her most awe-inspiring looks.
-From her cool and hip street-style outfits to her jaw-droppingly stunning red-carpet choices, the girl knows how to dress.
+And Richie is only getting started in the style department.
+We’re rounding up her most awe-inspiring looks, from her cool and hip street-style outfits to her jaw-droppingly stunning red-carpet choices.
+The girl knows how to dress.
 Check out her most killer looks ahead.
 But be prepared for some serious outfit envy.

-Richie styled her staple black skinny jeans with a vintage Gucci t-shirt tied at the waist on an outing in Los Angeles in December 2017.
+Richie styled her staple black skinny jeans with a vintage Gucci T-shirt tied at the waist on an outing in Los Angeles in December 2017.

 Photo: